lindseyisenberg/SP-24-MIST4610-Group2-Project2/README.md

 ![Screenshot (293)](https://github.com/nathanp2020/SP-24-MIST4610-Group2-Project2/assets/148779254/b58c8464-28ef-42a8-95f2-a04e7f585f1a)

 This question shows how the amount of dissolved oxygen changes throughout the months on average.
 As shown, the dissolved oxygen tends to be much lower during the summer months, and reaches its lowest between June and September.

+This kind of information is important to know for private water companies or government water regulators who would like to know the trend of average dissolved water.
+They can use this information in many ways to find causation and work on ways to remedy issues to meet goals, such as in this instance.
 After observing this, our second question investigates this further.